dturvene/finite-state-machine/README.md

 of [OMG UML v2.5.1](https://www.omg.org/spec/UML/2.5.1/).
 However, all the features of each FSM are defined in the UML doc.

-Each FSM is structured as a table of tuples: current state, event, new state.
-Each state has an entry action and an exit action.

 As described in [OMG UML v2.5.1]() paragraph 14.2.4.8, a transition (event) may have a guard condition.
 This boolean condition will allow the transition if `true` and deny it if `false`.
 In otherwords, if the guard condition returns